doctorfree/nvim-lazyman/README.md

-  printf "\n    -p indicates use vim-plug rather than Lazy to initialize" printf "\n    -P indicates use Packer rather than Lazy to initialize" printf "\n    -q indicates quiet install" printf "\n    -I indicates install language servers and tools for coding diagnostics" printf "\n    -L 'cmd' specifies a Lazy command to run in the selected configuration" printf "\n    -r indicates remove the previously installed configuration"
+  printf "\n    -p indicates use vim-plug rather than Lazy to initialize" printf "\n    -P indicates use Packer rather than Lazy to initialize" printf "\n    -q indicates quiet install" printf "\n    -h indicates do not use Homebrew, install with native pkg mgr" printf "\n        (Pacman always used on Arch Linux, Homebrew on macOS)" printf "\n    -H indicates compile and install the nightly Neovim build" printf "\n    -I indicates install language servers and tools for coding diagnostics" printf "\n    -L 'cmd' specifies a Lazy command to run in the selected configuration" printf "\n    -r indicates remove the previously installed configuration"